LangbaseInc/langbase-examples/examples/tech-guide-writer/README.md

 ## Tech Guide Writer

 A simple LLM API project to help you write technical guides.
-The tool uses Langbase pipe API under the hood to integrate 10+ LLM models in the app.
+The tool uses Langbase Pipe API under the hood to integrate 10+ LLM models in the app.

 ## Create a Langbase Pipe